lovingmage/lovingmage.github.io/_pages/projects.md

 ## Private distributed ledgers/ blockchains <a name="blockchain"></a>

 The *permissionless* property has been recognized as one of the key innovations of modern blockchain techniques.
-However, this inherent open setup has inevitably led to numerous privacy concerns, i.e. everyone can obseve each other's transactions. **Private blockchains**, such as Zcash, are proposed to address this issue, which hides transaction details with **cryptographic primitives** while leveraging **zero-knowledge proofs** for validating transactions and upholding blockchain functionalities.
+However, this inherent open setup has inevitably led to numerous privacy concerns, i.e. everyone can obseve each other's transactions. **Private blockchains**, such as Zcash, are proposed to address this issue, which hide transaction details with **cryptographic primitives** while leveraging **zero-knowledge proofs** for validating transactions and upholding blockchain functionalities.

 My interests in this area primarily include: (i)Fundamentally understand the privacy implications of existing private blockchains; (ii) Explore principled techniques for designing efficient and robust private blockchains.